 The Group plans to continue to focus on operational efficiencies through economies of scale, improving cost controls and identifying other cost reduction and efficiency measures.
 The Group intends to achieve this through several approaches such as centralisation of branch operations, target-based sales management, increased operational productivity via technological improvements and sales-oriented restructuring of its branch organisation.
-The Bank plans to use technology and centralised operation centres whenever possible to increase efficiency, and has made significant investment in information technologies such as deployment of Gişematik (teller cash recyclers) and multifunctional ATMs.
+The Bank plans to use technology and centralised operation centres whenever possible to increase efficiency, and has made significant investment in information technologies such as deployment of Gisematik (teller cash recyclers) and multifunctional ATMs.

-The Group also intends to focus on improving its operational efficiency by migrating its customers to alternative delivery channels (such as internet, mobile banking and ATMs) and is enhancing the range of available delivery channels and alternative products available in order to drive more and more banking transactions out of traditional branches.
-As of 31 December 2016, approximately 9.2 million customers were actively using the Bank's alternative delivery channels, accounting for approximately 85% of the Bank's total comparable banking transaction during 2016 and the remaining total comparable banking transactions were executed at the Bank's branches.
+The Group also intends to focus on improving its operational efficiency by migrating its customers to digital banking channels and ATMs, and is constantly increasing the number of products available in such channels and enhancing the associated customer experience.
+As of 31 December 2018, 7.2 million customers were actively using the Bank's digital banking channels and 10.0 million customers used ATMs during 2018.
+Non-branch channels accounted for 88.5% of the Bank's total banking transactions during 2018.